Follow these steps to gather information, evaluate your options, and help determine which caregiver is the best fit for your family.

 It is important to know that background checks are not automatically run on caregivers.
 So, once you have a short list of candidates, we recommend you run a Basic Background Check on each one.
 This preliminary check will search various court databases to see if their names appear.
 If a candidate does not pass this part of the screening process, we’ll remove them from the website.
 Read more details about what each background check covers.

 2. Interview candidates to identify your top picks

 Once you’ve narrowed your search to three-to-five candidates, it’s time to conduct interviews.
 Not sure what to ask?
-We provide an Interview Questions Guide for every stage of the process.
+We provide a nanny and babysitter interview questions guide for every stage of the process.

 Reach out to your short list

 Remember that it is always necessary to act with caution when communicating with anyone you do not know.
 We recommend when you connect with a potential caregiver, you communicate through the Sittercity website and don’t give your last name, personal e-mail address, home address, phone number, place of work or other identifying information.
 Also, don’t hesitate to stop communicating with anyone who pressures you for personal or financial information and notify member services immediately by email at email@example.com or by phone at 1-866-205-5625.

 Start with a brief phone interview with candidates you’d like to get to know.
 Just 10 minutes over the phone can help you determine a lot about their professionalism, personality, and experience.
 Listen to your intuition — if something doesn’t feel right, take a pass on that particular candidate; no amount of questioning will settle those initial feelings.